Code-Institute-Submissions/Lockdown-Cocktail-V2/README.md

 to give people the receipe, and a visual image of their cocktail, once they have made it to compare.

-A link to the website can be found here[ADD LINK]
+A link to the website can be found here[ADD LINK] https://telesia.github.io/Lockdown-Cocktail-V2/
+* Please note that I have maintained the labelling 'V2' on the second version of my Lockdown Cocktails project for submission for my MS2.
+I started an original project but after some consideration to my methodology began again.
+I do not want to create any confusion within my github and current labelling systems so have kept them both, but didn't want to confuse matters when viewing the repository.

 ### UX